annaesvensson/yellow-core/README.md

 `php yellow.php update` = Update website, [requires update extension](https://github.com/annaesvensson/yellow-update)
 `php yellow.php user` = Create user accounts, [requires edit extension](https://github.com/annaesvensson/yellow-edit)

+## How to add a page

+Add a new file to the `content` folder.
+Text formatting with [Markdown](https://github.com/annaesvensson/yellow-markdown) is supported.
+HTML is also supported.

 ## How to hide a page

 Set `Status: unlisted` in the [page settings](#settings-page) at the top of a page.
 The page is no longer visible in navigation and search results.
 You can choose between different [status values](#settings-status), to control who can see and access a page.